 A camera blocked message may display if the camera is blocked.
-Cleaning the outside of the windshield behind the rearview mirror may correct the issue.
 Some driver assistance systems may have reduced performance or not work at all.
 An LKA or LDW unavailable message may display if the systems are temporarily unavailable.
 This message could be due to a blocked camera.
 The LKA system does not need service.
 Clean the outside of the windshield behind the rearview mirror.